End of Life Care

 Well Pets works with a professional cremation service, chosen for their compassion and professionalism in caring for your pet.
 You have the option of individual cremation, group cremation, or you can take your pet home for burial.

-Home Burial: Your pet is placed in a cardboard coffin for you to take home.
+- Home Burial: Your pet is placed in a cardboard burial box for you to take home.
 Please check with your county and/or town for any local ordinances pertaining to burial.